Albonycal/stats/2022/README.md

 *Reason*: Loss of electricity, some upgrades were being done to the electricity grid
 - UPS backup stopped working at 11:57pm
 - Services were back online at 12:19pm

+**⚠️ Indian ISP Airtel was censoring access to mirror.albony.xyz [21/12/2022 to 24/12/2022]**

+- Github Issue with info: https://github.com/Albonycal/stats/issues/1
+- After asking multiple times to unblock it, they unblocked.
+But refused to tell why it was blocked.
+- As of now, the mirror is accessible.